PART 1: PET GROOMING TERMINOLOGY

 - Understand and use basic canine anatomy terminology

 These two diagrams illustrate the main terms used when discussing dog grooming.
-All dogs have the same structure, although length and mass of bone differ.
-It is important to understand and remember these terms as these parts are often referred do when explaining pattern placement for many haircuts.
+All dogs have the same structure, although the length and mass of bone differ.
+It is important to understand and remember these terms as these parts are often referred to when explaining pattern placement for many haircuts.

 Measuring the body: When measuring a dog’s length, you are measuring the space from the breastbone to the point of rump.
 When measuring the height, you measure from the ground to the top of the withers.
 As you read breed standards, you will notice many will call a breed square, longer than tall, or taller than long.

-Just like human structure, all dogs, of all breeds, shapes and sizes, have the same identical muscle and bone structure.
-They may look different, be different sizes, have different jobs and coat types, but under it all, they have the same skeleton and muscles.
+Just like human structure, all dogs, of all breeds, shapes, and sizes, have the same identical muscle and bone structure.
+They may look different, be different sizes, and have different jobs and coat types, but under it all, they have the same skeleton and muscles.